bilals12/website/content/posts/hooky.md

 - **thread suspension**:

-`Detours` suspends all threads in the process during hook installation, which. prevents threads from executing partially-modified code.
+`Detours` suspends all threads in the process during hook installation, which prevents threads from executing partially-modified code.

 - **context management**: